 I love it.

 With the proper, more entelodont-like proportions, Andrewsarchus would be slightly smaller, but still absurdly huge and more importantly for my tastes, weird as heck.
 It would have been closer to a hyena than a wolf in shape, which is something I always approve of, but really, there was nothing quite like it.
 Forget the murdersheep, I’m all in on the hellpig.
-Like other entelodonts and entelodont-adjacent creatures, it’s uncertainly if it was predatory or merely a scavenger.
+Like other entelodonts and entelodont-adjacent creatures, it’s uncertain if it was predatory or merely an occasional scavenger.
 Andrewsarchus would have outweighed any other predator in its environment, making it easy for it to bully them away from their meals, and its enormous snout suggests a powerful sniffer to go with it.
 Just like the entelodonts, the only rival to an Andrewsarchus was likely another Andrewsarchus.
 Entelodont bones are often found with serious puncture marks that fit the teeth of their fellow pigs perfectly.

 Sadly, the day of the Andrewsarchus was short.
 By the end of the Eocene (roughly 34 million years ago), its native Mongolia was starting to become the dry steppes and desert we know today due to the rainshadow effect of the rising Himalaya mountains.
 Simply put, moist winds from the ocean were blocked by these staggering peaks, leaving the other side dry.
 Andrewsarchus, as a massive predator, could not adapt quickly enough and went extinct.